pradeep-vishnu/Convert-Image-Maps/README.md

 # Convert-Image-Maps
-For converting instance maps/class tags to RGB semantic segmentation maps and vice-versa.
+Python scripts for converting instance maps/class tags to RGB semantic segmentation maps and vice-versa.

 `rgb.py`: converts instance image maps to RGB segmentation maps.

 `inst.py`: converts RGB segmentation maps to instance image maps.

-'color' in the script is a list of color labels for each class numerically arranged w.r.t each class number tag.
+'color' is a list of color labels for each class numerically arranged w.r.t each class number tag.
 Modify
-	this according to your dataset.
+	this in the scripts depending your requirements.

 <td><img width="800px" src="demo/demo.png"></td>